-The Articles of Confederation was the precursor to the US Constitution which replaced it.
-The Articles of Confederation needed changing because it didn’t work.
+The Articles of Confederation was the precursor to the US Constitution, which replaced it.
+The Articles of Confederation needed changing because they didn’t work.

 What were the weaknesses of the Articles of Confederation?